hellgate75/apache-hadoop/README.md

 * `hdfs-site.xml`: HDFS Site custmized configuration file
 * `mapred-site.xml`: Map Reduce Site custmized configuration file

 If this folder contains a shell fine named `init-hadoop-env.sh`, it will be sourced, and here you can place any system Apache™ Hadoop® variable (environment and configuration) or simple operation to execute before Apache™ Hadoop® starts.
+This folder will be used to download and decompress configuration files from remote http tar gz archive.

 Ports: